Plum Island Animal Disease Center: Building 101

 The structure is a 164000 sqft T-shaped white building.
-It is situated on Plum Island's northwest plateau on a 10 acre site where it is buttressed by a steep cliff which leads into the ocean.
+It is situated on Plum Island's northwest plateau on a 10 acre site where it is buttressed by a cliff which leads into the ocean.
 To the south-west of the building's site is the old Plum Island Lighthouse.

 Construction on Plum Island's new laboratory Building 101 began around July 1, 1954, around the same time that the Army's anti-animal bio-warfare (BW) facilities at Fort Terry were transferred to the U.S. Department of Agriculture.
 Following the transfer, the facilities on Plum Island became known as the Plum Island Animal Disease Center.
 The USDA's $7.7. million Building 101 laboratory facility was dedicated on September 26, 1956.
-Prior to the building's opening the area around it was sprayed with chemicals to deter insect or animal life from approaching the facility.
-Upon its opening a variety of tests using pathogens and vectors were conducted on animals in the building.
+Before the building's opening, the area around it was sprayed with chemicals to deter insect or animal life from approaching the facility.
+Upon its opening, a variety of tests using pathogens and vectors were conducted on animals in the building.
 Research on biological weapons at PIADC did not cease until the entire program was canceled in 1969 by Richard Nixon.

-A modernization program in 1977 aimed to update both Building 101 and another laboratory, Building 257, but the program was canceled in 1979 because of construction contract irregularities.
+A modernization program in 1977 aimed to update both Building 101 and another laboratory, Building 257, but it was canceled in 1979 due to construction contract irregularities.
 PIADC facilities were essentially unchanged until a new modernization began in 1990.
 Two-thirds of the laboratory facilities inside Building 101 were renovated and operations from Building 257 were consolidated into Building 101.
 Building 257 was closed, and a major expansion, known as Building 100, was completed on Building 101 in 1995.
 According to the Department of Homeland Security (DHS), Building 257 currently poses no health hazard.

 Controversy

 Conspiracy theories

 Prolific but unfounded conspiracy theories have alleged that Lyme disease, first documented in nearby Lyme, Connecticut, was a biological weapon that originated in the Plum Island laboratory.
+This is despite the fact that Lyme disease has been known to occur in human populations for thousands of years, with the earliest evidence even predating the Last Glacial Maximum.
 A 2004 book entitled Lab 257: The Disturbing Story of the Government's Secret Plum Island Germ Laboratory fueled the conspiracy theories.
 Archived specimens show that Lyme disease was endemic well before the establishment of Plum Island laboratory.
 Additionally, Lyme disease was never a topic of research at Plum Island, according to the US Department of Homeland Security and Department of Agriculture.

 On July 12, 2008, a creature dubbed the Montauk Monster washed ashore at Ditch Plains Beach near the business district of Montauk, New York.
 The creature, a quadruped of indeterminate size, was dead when discovered, and was assumed by some to have come from Plum Island as a result of the currents and proximity to the mainland.
 Palaeozoologist Darren Naish studied the photograph and concluded from visible dentition and the front paws that the creature may have been a raccoon.
 This was also the opinion of Larry Penny, the East Hampton Natural Resources Director.